BYLAWS OF THE SOUTHERN VIRGINIA HIGHER EDUCATION CENTER

 I. STATE AGENCY AND CORPORATE NAME

-The Southern Virginia Higher Education Center (the Center) is a state agency established in 2005 by the Virginia General Assembly found in the Code of Virginia at § 23-231.24-29.
+The Southern Virginia Higher Education Center (the Center) is a state agency established in 2005 by the Virginia General Assembly with enabling statutes in Virginia Code § 23.1-3120 through § 23.1-3124.
 It is governed by a 15 member Board of Trustees.
-The qualifications, terms, powers, and duties of the members are established by law (§ 23-231.25-26) and enumerated in Article IV of these By-Laws.
+The qualifications, terms, powers, and duties of the members are established in Virginia Code § 23.1-3121 and enumerated in Article IV of these ByLaws.

 II.
 MISSION OF THE CENTER

 The mission of the SVHEC is to advance Southern Virginia’s economic potential through education, innovation, and collaboration.